underground-software/ILKD_course_materials/index.md

 During a week where an assignment is due, the students must make two submissions and complete two peer reviews in three stages as follows:

-1. By 23:59 Monday, a student must make at least one submission.
+1. By 23:59 Tuesday, a student must make at least one submission.
 This is the "initial submission" stage.
 The student will not be graded on the content of this submission, however the student will receive a 0 for the assignment if they do not submit anything at all.